 - How appropriate your actions are in social situations.

 No man is an island, says an age-old adage.
 A man may have been initially created alone, but God saw he wasn’t happy.
 Thus, he was given a partner – someone human like him.
 Simply put, we are social beings, extrovert or not.
 Seeking for care and caring for others is stamped into our existences.We can never say we are fully healthy if our social health is crippled.

 A study confirmed that having healthy social relationships can help alleviate severe physical maladies like cancer.
+Read more about this study at www.familyeducation.com.
 In fact, there are various studies on the connection between social support and physical health.
 And they all reached this one conclusion – that having positive social support and experiences affect the latter positively.